 “I don’t care how vivid your dreams are: Without goals, your dreams will remain a someday phenomenon instead of today’s reality.”

 Cherish your experiences and knowledge.
 New college graduates often have trouble finding jobs because they lack experience.
 Employers prefer to hire people who have stumbled along the way but forge ahead, remaining committed and motivated.
-Besides, these experiences and knowledge are what determines your value to the company, the company will only pay you based on their evaluation and expectation of your worth, so, the question is what is your worth?
+Besides, these experiences and knowledge is what determine your value to the company, company will only pay you based on their evaluation and expectation of your worth, so, the question is what is your worth?
 How can you increase your worth?

 “Stop lying to yourself with excuses.
 Your excuses are as empty now as they were when you first started using them.”